akeneo/pim-helpcenter/content/md/imports-exports/monitor-jobs.md

 The ability to stop a job is defined at the role-level.
 Please read our [Interface and actions accesses](manage-the-interface-and-actions-accesses.html#rights-on-system-pages) documentation for more information.
 :::

-## Stopping a job from the Process Tracker
+## Stop a job from the Process Tracker

 1. Go to `Activity` then `Process Tracker`
 1. Search for the ongoing job you would like to stop
-1. Click on `STOP` at the end of the job's line
+1. Click on `Stop` at the end of the job's line
 ![Stopping a job from the process tracker](../img/Jobs_stop-job-process-tracker.png)

-## Stopping a job from the job detail itself
+## Stop a job from the job detail itself

 1. Go to `Activity` then `Process Tracker`
 1. Search for the ongoing job you would like to stop
 1. Click on the job you'd like to stop
-1. In the top right corner, click on `STOP`
+1. In the top right corner, click on `Stop`
 ![Stopping a job from the job detail](../img/Jobs_stop-job-detail.png)

-## Stopping a job from an export/import profile
+## Stop a job from an export/import profile

 1. Go to `Imports` or `Exports`
 1. Click on the right import or export profile
 1. Under `Last execution`, look for the ongoing job you would like to stop
-1. Click on `STOP` at the end of the job's line
+1. Click on `Stop` at the end of the job's line
 ![Stopping a job from the job detail](../img/Jobs_stop-job-export-profile.png)